Restraining Order Attorneys Serving Clients in Denville, New Jersey

 Served with Restraining Order in Denville NJ – Need Lawyer

-Thus, a final restraining order trial was not necessary and our client avoided having to be finger printed and entered on the domestic violence registry.
-If you are facing a final restraining order in Morris County, contact the experienced restraining order lawyers at the Tormey Law Firm to learn more about the consequences of a final restraining order and what to do if you are served with a temporary restraining order.
+If you are facing a final restraining order in Morris County and/or are facing criminal charges for domestic violence in Denville, New Jersey, contact the experienced restraining order lawyers at the Tormey Law Firm to learn more about the consequences of a final restraining order and what to do if you are served with a temporary restraining order.